 The Alaskan Tapes moniker has its origins in one of Brady’s earlier projects, O S L O, where he repurposed the title of his then-forthcoming Alaskan Tapes EP as his new nom de plume.
-Alaskan Tapes make music that is layered, emotionally evocative, and intimate.
+As Alaskan Tapes, he makes music that is layered, emotionally evocative, and intimate.
 It’s been featured in the short films of Eliot Rausch, such as Childhood Trauma and Mag Stein, and Rogerio Silva’s ABADDON.

-Despite the emotional undertones and complexity in his work, Brady’s attraction to ambient music’s more ethereal and abstract sound was the genre’s “simplicity.”
-“It’s also not as draining as other music”, he explains.
+Despite the emotional undertones and complexity in his work, Brady’s attraction to ambient music’s more ethereal and abstract sound stemmed from the genre’s “simplicity.”
+“It’s not as draining as other music”, he explains.
 “You’re almost expected to improvise and see what comes your way, which is nice for a multitude of reasons.
 When I first started writing ambient music,” he continues, “I was inspired by a producer named Owen ‘Owsey’ Ferguson.
 He wrote these super lush and ambient-inspired downtempo tracks.
-I aspired to be like him, essentially”.https://www.youtube.com/watch?v=PXXxn90_8uM
+I aspired to be like him, essentially”.

 Regardless of where ambient music falls on the complexity spectrum, Kendall’s ability to distill complex musical ideas into the sweeping abstractions that define his work is not debatable.
 “I listen to a lot of heavier bands, such as The Dillinger Escape Plan, The Contortionist, and Hail the Sun”, he explains.
 “Anyone familiar with those bands knows that their music is not exactly simple.
 Listening to over-complicated music often gives me ideas that I can simplify.
 I find it to be a nice way to write music”.